 - A value strategy: The fund targets companies whose stocks are priced below their long-term potential, and where there may be a catalyst for positive change.

 - A rigorous process: Supported by a strong research team, the fund's manager uses his stock-picking expertise and multiple resources to identify opportunities and manage risk.

 Manager commentary | Q3 2016

 Finding value in a slow growth economy

 Portfolio Manager Jim Polk talks about value investing opportunities in the current slow-growth environment.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.
 Share price, principal value, and return will vary, and you may have a gain or loss when you sell your shares.
 To obtain the most recent month-end performance, visit putnam.com.

-The Russell 3000 Value Index is an unmanaged index of those companies in the Russell 3000 Index chosen for their value orientation.
-Indexes assume reinvestment of all distributions and do not account for fees.
-Securities in the fund do not match those in the index and performance of the fund will differ.
-It is not possible to invest directly in an index.
+The Russell 3000 Value Index is an unmanaged index of those companies in the broad-market Russell 3000 Index chosen for their value orientation.
+You cannot invest directly in an index.